KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Linux Users
 -----------

-If you will be creating Linux users as part of the install the commands will be documented.
-If using an external user management system for adding users to a linux box you must have those users created before installing the Kylo stack.
+If you will be creating Linux users as part of the install, the commands will be documented.
+If using an external user management system for adding users to a linux box, you must have those users created before installing the Kylo stack.
 You will need a user/group including:

 -  activemq